az-digital/az-icons/README.md

 **Latest** tagged version: The contents of this CDN link update automatically every time we tag a release of `az-icons`.
-While there is some risk involved with this link, for example, the icons could randomly break on your site, the up-side is that you get access to new icons and upgrades to performance on each release automatically.
+While there is some risk involved with this link (for example, the icons could randomly break on your site), the up-side is that you get access to new icons and upgrades to performance on each release automatically.
 It's probably OK to use on production sites.
 Please report bugs to the AZ Digital team.